mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    There is no way to unregister a function.

-   .. availability:: Unix, not WASI, not Android, not iOS.
+   .. availability:: Unix, not Emscripten, not WASI.

    .. versionadded:: 3.7